 Tsunamis occur as the result of an underwater earthquake, landslide, volcanic eruption, or in exceedingly rare cases, a meteorite impact.
 The force of the underwater movement creates massive waves that have the capability of inundating the nearest land.
 Low-lying coastal areas are particularly at risk, but anywhere with a shoreline could experience a tsunami.
 The biggest threats from a tsunami are drowning and flooding, but they can also result in contaminated drinking water, destruction of property, and fire (if a propane tank is destroyed or a gas line is severed, for instance).

 States with the highest risk of tsunamis are Washington, Oregon, California, Hawaii, and Alaska.
-As they do with hurricanes, coastal areas in these states often have marked evacuation routes that you can use during an emergency.
+As they do in locations that frequently experience hurricanes, coastal areas in these states often have marked evacuation routes that you can use during an emergency.
 You should never travel closer to the coast, visit a beach, or try to watch for the waves when there is a tsunami warning.
 If you are close enough to see the wave, or on shore when the water quickly pulls back (a sign that a wave is coming), you are too close and in immediate danger; run as far away as fast as possible.
 You should also avoid rivers and streams that feed into the ocean, as they will also be affected by a tsunami.

 If you feel an earthquake in a coastal area, immediately travel to higher ground, as this may be enough to trigger a tsunami.
 However, tsunamis can be triggered by earthquakes across the globe, so you may not immediately know of the threat.
 Listen to the radio and news stations for information about a possible tsunami.
 If a warning is issued, you should evacuate.
 Your school will also pass along this information.